-2017 has started well with total order intake during the first four months of the year showing an accelerated growth over 2016.
+2018 has started well with total revenue level during the first four months of the year showing an accelerated growth over 2017.

-Overall, the Group remains very confident for 2017 and the future, and I would like to take the opportunity to thank the management and staff for their efforts in 2016.
+Overall, the Group remains very confident for 2018 and the future, and I would like to take the opportunity to thank the management, staff and my predecessor John Weston for their efforts in 2017.